matthew1001/paladin/hacks/manual-testing/manual-whitebox-testing-with-zeto.md

 #### Deploy the zeto factory contract

-Easiest way to do this is run one of the zeto integartion tests e.g. `TestZeto_Anon` under a debugger, break in the
+Easiest way to do this is run one of the zeto integartion tests e.g. `TestZeto_Anon` under a debugger, set a breakpoint in the `SetupSuite`  function to get the contract addresses (e.g. with watch expressions `config.FactoryAddress` , `config.DomainContracts.Implementations[0].ContractAddress` `config.DomainContracts.Implementations[1].ContractAddress` `config.DomainContracts.Implementations[2].ContractAddress`) ( make sure you match the correct address to the correct contract name)

 ### Create alices mTLS key and cert
 pushd ./keys/alice